Duke-NUS-HPC/docs/install-R-package-in-personal-library.md

-# How to install R pacakges in your personal R library
+# How to install R packges in your personal R library

 Because only the login node has access to the internet, it is necessary to do an extra step to install R packages in your personal R library.